-This is where the Can You Handlebar all natural moustache wax comes in.
+This is where the Can You Handlebar all-natural mustache wax comes in.
 Despite being an all-day mustache wax, your beard wouldn’t feel like cement on your face.

-Men who prefer curly mustaches will love how this product will hold up well even in extremely hot weather.
+Men who prefer curly mustaches will love how this product will hold up well even in scorching weather.

-Can You Handlebar was able to achieve this because of its all-natural content.
+Can You Handlebar be able to achieve this because of its all-natural content?
 This wax does not contain any petroleum jelly.
-Instead it uses beeswax (Michigan beeswax to be more specific) and wool wax to achieve the same hold as petroleum jelly minus being too hard.
+Instead, it uses beeswax (Michigan beeswax to be more specific) and wool wax to achieve the same hold as petroleum jelly minus being too hard.

-It also contains Shea butter, coconut oil and lanoline to help nourish hair follicles and skin to help your beard look its best.
+It also contains Shea butter, coconut oil, and lanoline to help nourish hair follicles and skin to maintain your beard look its best.
 These ingredients also contribute to the natural scent.
-This product contains zero fragrances and is made in the USA so you are assured of the highest quality ingredients.
+This product contains zero fragrances and is made in the USA, so you are assured of the highest quality ingredients.

-Applying this though can be a little bit tricky.
-Since the product is very thick, you will need an external heat source to soften it like a hair dryer.
+Applying this can be a little bit tricky.
+Since the product is very thick, you will need an external heat source to soften it like a hairdryer.

 Putting this in your pocket can help soften it.
-Other men have tried using very little product then rub it on their fingers which has proven to be somewhat effective.
+Other men have tried using very little product then rub it on their fingers, which have proven to be somewhat useful.
 But there will be some trial and error involved.

-When it comes to hold, nothing comes close to the Death Grip moustache wax.
+When it comes to holding, nothing comes close to the Death Grip mustache wax.

-The product itself needs an external heat source to make it soft enough prior to application.
+The product itself needs an external heat source to make it soft enough before application.

-Main ingredients include beeswax, lanoline and pine resin.
+The main ingredients include beeswax, lanoline, and pine resin.

-To make application easier Death Grip comes with a picker.
+To make the application easier, Death Grip comes with a picker.
 But you will need a blow dryer to melt the product before applying it on your beard.
-This is the biggest downside I see because it will take extra time and once it sets you won’t be able to re-style it.
+This is the biggest downside I see because it will take extra time, and once it sets, you won’t be able to restyle it.

-Reviews in online stores confirm this saying that this product has amazing hold and will last the whole day.
-One review summed it up perfectly – it holds like cement!
+Reviews in online stores confirm this saying that this product has a fantastic hold and will last the whole day.
+One study summed it up perfectly – it holds like cement!

 Men say that this product has a pine scent – manly and pleasant.

-So far most of the products I featured here have very strong holds.
+So far, most of the products I featured here have solid holds.

 Honest Amish is a favorite brand among beardsmen because they use only natural ingredients.

-These include premium organic oils (they did not specify exactly what), fruit and nut butter, essential oils, botanical additives and beeswax.
+These include premium organic oils (they did not specify precisely what), fruit and nut butter, essential oils, botanical additives, and beeswax.

-If you want something that will hold your mustache is place even in the hottest of summers then the Firehouse Moustache wax is the product for you.
+If you want something that will hold your mustache in place even in the hottest of summers, then the Firehouse Moustache wax is the product for you.

-He went into this business because his favorite brand went out business.
-He needed something that will stand up in the heat and humidity of Mississippi thus the Firehouse brand was born.
+He went into this industry because his favorite brand went out of business.
+He needed something that will stand up in the heat and humidity of Mississippi; thus, the Firehouse brand was born.